Yu-Kh/Install-Guide/Debian 9 Install Guide.md

 - Go-Genesis (kernel of the Apla's node, contains TCP-server and API-server)
 - Molis (frontend client)

-In this guide all of this components are deployed on one node, but in production environment you can deploy them on different hosts.
+In this guide all of this components are deployed on one host, but in production environment you can deploy them on different hosts.
 ## Deploy First Node
 ### Install Centrifugo
 Download Centrifugo version 1.7.9 from [GitHub](https://github.com/centrifugal/centrifugo/releases/) or via command line: